Your commercial shed investment is built to last generations, so how do you get it right?

 - Take note of the height of your tallest piece of machinery and add an extra meter to your shed

 When you build a shed, you don’t build it to be moved.
-So, for your shed’s forever home put some thought towards:
+So, for your commercial shed, there are some further considerations.

 - Proximity to your paddocks

-- The privacy and protection your shed location enables
+- The privacy and protection your commercial shed location

 - Analysing the foundation to establish safeguards for future operations

-For a vivid and comprehensive look on your shed’s location there’s no beating the insight of a shed expert.
-The Spanlift team offer this free book your free on-site consultation with one of our shed experts here.
+For a vivid and comprehensive look at your shed’s location, nothing beats expert advice.
+The Spanlift team offer this free – book your free on-site consultation with one of our shed experts here.

 3. Consider your finances and cash flow

-Bonus Tip: Learn from the mistakes of others.
-Talk to your neighbours, friends and family to see what went well for them and what didn’t.
-Additionally, consult a shed expert.
-The team at Spanlift are here to help, we have shed consultants with a wealth of knowledge, and we want to share and help take advantage of us.
+Before building your commercial shed consult a shed expert.
+The team at Spanlift are here to help, we have shed consultants with a wealth of knowledge, and we want to share our knowledge so take advantage of our industry experience.

-Whether you’re looking to build a hay shed, industrial shed, incorporate sheep yard designs or anything in between, these boxes need to be ticked.
-Get tailored and unique service from our team to help you navigate your shed build here.
+Whether you’re looking to build a commerical shed, industrial shed or a machinery shed.
+Get tailored expert advice from our team to help you navigate your shed build here.